slawekj/Deconvolution/README.md

 ## Requirements

 This program uses [CustomTkinter](https://customtkinter.tomschimansky.com/) to create a user interface.
-On MacOS you may need to install additional libraries, i.e.:
+On MacOS you may need to install additional system libraries, i.e.:
 ```commandline
 brew install python-tk
 ```

-I haven't tried it on Windows or Linux.
+I believe Windows comes preinstalled with all necessary system libraries.
+I haven't tried or Linux.
 All additional requirements are listed in `requirements.txt` file:

 ```commandline
  % cat requirements.txt